inmbolmie/elfacun/MANUAL.md

 When promoting a pawn to a piece diffent than a queen, advance the pawn to the last row and then take it off the board.
 Then you need to scan with the module the piece you want to promote to.
 Take that piece and place it on the module, you will hear a beep sound to indicate that it has been scanned.
 Then place it on the board in the appropiate square.

-When promoting a pawn to a piece diffent than a queen in a situation where you don't hava a piece to scan (for example, to promote to a knight when you already have your two knights on the board) you can temporary take a similar piece to scan (in the example one og your knights), scan it, place it back and then place any other piece instead of the promoted pawn.
+When promoting a pawn to a piece diffent than a queen in a situation where you don't hava a piece to scan (for example, to promote to a knight when you already have your two knights on the board) you can temporary take a similar piece to scan (in the example one of your knights), scan it, place it back and then place any other piece instead of the promoted pawn.
 That other piece will act as the desired piece.

 ### Take back movements